Deep thermalization under charge-conserving quantum dynamics: Review of deep thermalization

 \subsection{Deep thermalization}

-The standard theoretical approach to thermal equilibrium in isolated many-body systems is based on expectation values of local observables at late times.
-This is captured by the reduced density matrix $\rho_A$ for a local subsystem, obtained by tracing out the degrees of freedom in $B$ which now plays the role of a thermal bath:
+The standard theoretical approach to thermal equilibrium in isolated interacting many-body systems is based on expectation values of local observables tending toward equilibrium values at late times.
+In a quantum system, such information is captured by the reduced density matrix $\rho_A$ for a local subsystem, obtained by tracing out the degrees of freedom in $B$ which now plays the role of a bath:

-This notion of thermalization (which we will call `standard quantum thermalization') is thus equivalent to the approach of the reduced density matrix to an equilibrium ensemble, $\rho_A(t) \rightarrow {\rm Tr}_B(\rho_{\text{eq}})$.
-The thermal density matrix $\rho_{\text{eq}}$ has the form of a Gibbs state with a Lagrange multiplier corresponding to each globally conserved quantity---e.g., energy, charge, etc. If energy is the only conserved quantity, we have
+`Standard' quantum thermalization is thus equivalent to the approach of the reduced density matrix to an equilibrium ensemble, $\rho_A(t) \rightarrow {\rm Tr}_B(\rho_{\text{eq}})$.
+Typically, the limiting density matrix $\rho_{\text{eq}}$ has the form of a thermal Gibbs state with a Lagrange multiplier corresponding to each globally conserved quantity---e.g., energy, charge, etc. If energy is the only conserved quantity, we would thus have